structr/structr/structr-app/src/main/resources/structr/docs/articles/Operations/SSL.md

-# HTTPS Setup

-Setting up HTTPS in Structr ensures secure communication between your web browser and the Structr server.
 This guide walks you through the complete process of configuring SSL/TLS certificates using Let's Encrypt, a free certificate authority.

 ## Overview